diazdesandi/datamining/Unit 3/README.md

 # Third evaluation
-###Code

-//we import libraries to be able to use naive bayes and to be able to graph the data
+We import libraries to be able to use naive bayes and to be able to graph the data
 ```r
 library(&#39;e1071&#39;)